-If the regular bicep plate curl has become too easy and your gym doesn't have heavier plates, then you can do the same exercise but with two weight discs in your hands.
+If the regular bicep plate curl has become too straightforward and you want to progress beyond the more easy bicep workouts (or if your gym doesn't have heavier plates), then you can do the same exercise but with two weight discs in your hands.

 This version is more of a size-builder than a pump-up exercise, so you should definitely do it close to the start of your workout if your goal is to gain mass.

 It's also tough on your gripping muscles, so be prepared to feel the burn in your forearms as well as your biceps.

 To perform the double plate curl, put two weight discs together and then hold the plates at either side.
 Curl the plates toward your chest until your forearms and biceps make contact.
 Pause at the top of the rep for a second, and then lower the weights under control until your arms are almost fully locked out.
 Aim to perform 3-5 sets of 6-15 reps in total.